Save 30% on online shipping anywhere in Canada and the US!

 What is Corrosion?

-Corrosion engineering is a specialised field with experts dedicated to preventing and monitoring the progression of it, it applies to everything from steel structures to aircraft components and everything in between.
+Corrosion engineering is a specialized field with experts dedicated to preventing and monitoring the progression of corrosion.
+It applies to everything from steel structures to aircraft components and everything in between.

-Corrosion resistance generally refers to the ability of iron-based alloys to resist oxidization in air or water.
-Corrosion resistance can come from a material’s chemical composition, or through a secondary process applied after the part is manufactured.
+Corrosion resistance generally refers to the ability of iron-based alloys to resist oxidization in air or water that would otherwise lead to deterioration of the material’s physical properties and appearance.
+Corrosion resistance can come from a material’s chemical composition or through a secondary process applied after the part is manufactured.

 How to Prevent Corrosion on Steel?